LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 This allows for exhaustive descriptions of complex software systems, but is not suited for describing class instances or aspects of modular programming (e.g., package dependencies).

 ### Dependency Injection frameworks
+The large spectrum of existing Dependency Injection frameworks indicates a high-demand for such systems.
-The main idea behind Dependency Injection is that every software component is independent, and all other components they depend on should be provided by an external source.
+Dependency Injection considers every software component as independent, and all other components they depend on should be provided by an external source.
-The only thing a single component knows is how these dependencies can be used, but it has no idea where they came from and how they were created.
+A single component is only aware about how these dependencies can be used, but not about their whereabouts or how they were created.

-There is a large spectrum of Dependency Injection frameworks available, which shows the demand for such systems.
-The lack of internal dependencies makes it much easier to test the separate components, since all the dependencies can easily be mocked.
+The absence of internal dependencies simplifies testing separate components, because their dependencies can be easily mocked.
-Since there is also no internal knowledge of where they came from, it is much easier to change the actual implementation and how the dependency fulfills the role of its interface.
+Also, since there is no internal knowledge on a dependency's origin, it is much easier to change the actual implementation and how the dependency fulfills the role of its interface.

-One of the main problems is that something still has to create all these objects and provide them to the classes that require them.
+Dependency Injection frameworks facilitate in the creation of objects and provide them to the classes that require them.
-That is where the Dependency Injection frameworks come in.
-These frameworks provide the means to define how all the dependencies are linked together, allowing developers to "outsource" the actual linking.
+Hence, they provide the means to define how all the dependencies are linked together, allowing developers to "outsource" the actual linking.

-{:.todo}
-Skipping C++ since there already seems to be a lot of stuff

-#### Java frameworks

-{:.todo}
-Keep links to frameworks in pdf?

-Java is probably the language with the largest collection of Dependency Injection frameworks.
+Java likely contains the largest collection of Dependency Injection frameworks.
-Much of this stems from the strict typings Java uses, which makes it difficult to create mock objects when required for testing if the dependencies are nested in the implementation.
+Much of this stems from the strict typing, which makes it difficult to create mock objects when required for testing if the dependencies are nested in the implementation.

-One of the biggest Java frameworks is [Spring](https://spring.io/).
+One of the biggest Java frameworks is [Spring](https://spring.io/), which amongst many things, also provides Dependency Injection.
-While it does much more than Dependency Injection, that is the only part we are going to cover.
 That is one of its advantages though: many projects already use Spring for other reasons, reducing the jump required to add the Dependency Injection framework.